trantorLiu/suggestgrid-ruby/API.md

 ## Similarity Methods
-Similarity methods are for getting similar items or users responses from SuggestGrid.
+Similarity methods are for getting similar items or users from SuggestGrid.
-For more information on similars, refer to [Similarities concept documentation](http://www.suggestgrid.com/docs/similarities).
+For more information, you may refer to [similarities documentation](http://www.suggestgrid.com/docs/similarities).

 ### Get Similar Users
 > `get_similar_users(body)`